-For a considerable portion of our analysis (e.g. for the comparisons with other SNP selection methods), we use the Arabidopsis Thaliana (AT) dataset (Atwell et al., 2010) which provides data for 17 flowering time phenotypes.
+For a considerable portion of our analysis (e.g., for the comparisons with other SNP selection methods), we use the Arabidopsis Thaliana (AT) dataset [2] which provides data for 17 flowering time phenotypes.
 The availability of multiple phenotype data helps to estimate the variance in phenotype prediction performance more accurately.
-Also, this is relatively small dataset where the number of samples is between 119 and 180 (depending on the phenotype), and there are 214 051 SNPs before any filtering.
+Also, this is relatively small dataset where the number of samples are between 119 and 180 (depending on the phenotype), and there are 214 051 SNPs before any filtering.
 Thus, this dataset allows us to test the performance of some methods that would otherwise not scale to larger datasets.
 In our analysis, we filter out variants with minor allele frequency (MAF) of < 10%, which remains 173 219 SNPs.

-As an additional dataset, we use the rice700k data (McCouch et al., 2016) which contains 1145 samples and 700 000 SNPs before filtering.
+As an additional dataset, we use the rice700k data [21] which contains 1145 samples and 700 000 SNPs before filtering.
 Here, the phenotype is related to the rice grain-length.
-In our analysis, after applying a MAF < 5% filter, 463 907 SNPs remain.
+In our analysis, after applying a MAF < 5% filter, 463 907 SNPs remains.
 Note that, this is a medium-sized dataset that is roughly 20 times larger than the AT dataset.

-As our largest dataset, we consider the human height data (https://zenodo.org/record/1442755) collected from openSNP, which is a crowd-sourced genetic test sharing website (Greshake et al., 2014).
-It was prepared by researchers from École Polytechnique Fédérale de Lausanne (EPFL) as a part of a machine learning challenge on CrowdAI (https://www.crowdai.org/chal lenges/opensnp-height-prediction).
+As our largest dataset, we consider the human height data1 collected from openSNP, which is a crowd-sourced genetic test sharing website [14].
+It was prepared by researchers from EPFL as a part of a machine learning challenge on CrowdAI2.
 This dataset contains human height data for 784 individuals and 7 252 636 SNPs.
 Thus, this dataset is about 10 times larger than the rice700k dataset (and about 200 times larger than AT dataset).